laingrich/My-learning-journey/README.md

-# My-learning-journey
+# my-learning-journey
-A log of my development learning
+a log of my development learning